robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0050/README.md

 # ACS-85-0050

-Sinewave VCO PWM with distortion
+Sinewave VCO PWM with distortion options

 ## Overview

 PWM Sinewave VCO
 Not super fast, but workable.

-Includes a pin for Rectification and a pin for clipping distortion
+Includes a pin for Rectification and a pin for clipping distortion.

+Very preliminary.
+Inspired from sketches from [Technoblogy.com](http://www.technoblogy.com/show?22HF)

 ## Pinout